Compact Dental Template Customisation in 46 Days, ~14 Hours — White-Label Delivery for a US Marketing Agency

 Operational Integrity at handoff

-Timur’s QA pass on 23 December caught the engagement’s defining finding: «6 секций подряд — в каждой у тайтла свой стиль» — six consecutive Figma sections each carrying a different title treatment; the fixes ran through Christmas Day and closed in a final Timur pass on Boxing Day, 26 December.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+The QA pass on 23 December caught the engagement’s defining finding: six consecutive Figma sections each carrying a different title treatment.
+We ran the fixes through Christmas Day and closed them in the final pass on Boxing Day, 26 December.
+Pre-handoff QA ran through Site Checker — see how we run QA for the categories and the rule that no page ships with an open finding.
+Post-handoff, the agency ran its own QA, and we cleared each item it surfaced to sign-off.

 Results